 Timeshares are great, but they are horribly expensive!
 Taking money away from a savings account to purchase a timeshare is like paying a high price to reserve a really nice hotel room and pray that you are able to use it when you’re ready to go on vacation.
 There are also annual maintenance fees that you are responsible for paying (whether you use the timeshare or not) and there’s no refund if your trip is cancelled due to bad weather, like a hurricane in Vero Beach.

-4. Pay off Your Partner’s Debts
+4. Pay Off Your Partner’s Debts

 How would you feel about going on an extravagant trip with your boyfriend after loaning him money to pay off his truck?
 During the lobster dinner you are thinking “This bum couldn’t afford to pay off his truck, so how is he paying for the caviar?”

 Also, studies have shown that asking for a signed agreement stating that he or she will pay you back is tacky.
 That study was conducted by me and an old girlfriend.
-Bye bye money.
+Bye bye, money.

-5. Help a Nigerian Out
+5. Help a Nigerian Prince Out

 How great would it be to receive a letter from an overseas dignitary that is too embarrassed or has a legal problem where he needs your help to get a huge sum of money out of the country?
 Promises of sharing a few million dollars with you by allowing him to transfer the funds into your bank account sounds too good to be true.
 But all it takes is for you to wire him a few thousand dollars to get the process started.
-Oh, you’ve received a Nigerian Letter too?
+Oh, you’ve received a Nigerian letter too?
 How long have been waiting for the deposit?
 Patience, Steve, patience.

 Seriously, having money in savings is a responsibility.
 Every dollar should have a mission, something that it is sitting there for like emergencies, a down payment on a house or maybe a vacation to your favorite timeshare location.
-If savings has no goal, then one day you may find that it has been spent on the worst possible thing.
+If savings has no goal, then one day you might find that it has been spent on the worst possible thing.